adr1enbe4udou1n/express-boilerplate/README.md

 Public web root directory.
 Assets are outputted inside this directory.

 3. `routes`
-Express routes with basic actions callbacks, it's up to you if you prefer dedicated controllers classes outside
+Express routes with basic actions callbacks, it's up to you if you prefer dedicated controllers classes outside.
 4. `views`
-Handlebars views for HTML layout, with support of `partials`, `extend` and `block` theming
+Handlebars views for HTML layout, with support of `partials`, `extend` and `block` theming.

 5. `app.js`
-Express app initialization (routes, middlewares, etc.)
+Express app initialization (routes, middlewares, etc.).

 6. `hbs.js`
-Handlerbars settings with his helpers (extend, block, active_route, etc.), feel free to add everything you want
+Handlerbars settings with his helpers (extend, block, active_route, etc.), feel free to add everything you want.

 7. `gulpfile.js`
 Traditional Gulpfile, now only used for server-side livereload support, which can only working with good reliability thanks to Gulp.
-Assets are now entirely managed by Webpack
+Assets are now entirely managed by Webpack.

 8. `webpack.config.js`
-And of course Webpack configuration file for all assets management, with dev and production environment support
+And of course Webpack configuration file for all assets management, with dev and production environment support.

 ## Development